Boeing 737 MAX: Flight testing and certification

-The first flight took place on January 29, 2016, at Renton Municipal Airport, nearly 49 years after the maiden flight of the original 737-100, on April 9, 1967.
+The 737 MAX gained its airworthiness approval based on the 737 legacy series (first approved on December 15, 1967), as a Supplemental type certificate (STC), in lieu of a new design approval.
+The MAX's first flight took place on January 29, 2016, at Renton Municipal Airport, nearly 49 years after the maiden flight of the original 737-100, on April 9, 1967.
 The first MAX 8, 1A001, was used for aerodynamic trials: flutter testing, stability and control, and takeoff performance-data verification, before it was modified for an operator and delivered.
 1A002 was used for performance and engine testing: climb and landing performance, crosswind, noise, cold weather, high altitude, fuel burn and water-ingestion.
 Aircraft systems including autoland were tested with 1A003.
 1A004, with an airliner layout, flew function-and-reliability certification for 300 hours with a light flight-test instrumentation.

-The 737 MAX gained FAA certification on March 8, 2017, and in the same month was approved by EASA on March 27, 2017.
+The 737 MAX 8 gained FAA certification on March 8, 2017, and in the same month was approved by the European Union Aviation Safety Agency (EASA) on March 27, 2017.
 After completing 2,000 test flight hours and 180-minute ETOPS testing requiring 3,000 simulated flight cycles in April 2017, CFM International notified Boeing of a possible manufacturing quality issue with low pressure turbine (LPT) discs in LEAP-1B engines.
 Boeing suspended 737 MAX flights on May 4, and resumed flights on May 12.

-During the certification process, the FAA delegated many evaluations to Boeing, allowing the manufacturer to review their own product.
+During the certification process, the FAA delegated many evaluations to Boeing, allowing the manufacturer to review its own product.
 It was widely reported that Boeing pushed to expedite approval of the 737 MAX to compete with the Airbus A320neo, which hit the market nine months ahead of Boeing's model.

 Entry into service

-The first delivery was a MAX 8, handed over to Malindo Air (a subsidiary of Lion Air) on May 16, 2017; it entered service on May 22.
+The first delivery was a MAX 8 on May 16, 2017, to the then Malindo Air (now Batik Air Malaysia); it entered service on May 22.
 Norwegian Air International was the second airline to put a 737 MAX into service, when it performed its first transatlantic flight with a MAX 8 named Sir Freddie Laker on July 15, 2017, between Edinburgh Airport in Scotland and Bradley International Airport in the U.S. state of Connecticut.